balt-dev/bytesized-gf/README.md

 # Trivia

-If you trim the font down to only 96 ASCII characters, you can store each glyph in only 12 bits, meaning you can store the entire font in only 144 bytes!
+If you trim the font down to only 96 ASCII characters (0x20 through 0x7F), you can store each glyph in only 3x4 = 12 bits, meaning you can store the entire font in only 144 bytes!
 You can see exactly that in `./spritesheet-raw.bin`.
+In said file, each glyph is stored one after another in row-major order.

 # Acknowledgements